tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/2/LessonPlan.md

 * If Python was compared to a garage, Pandas would be the sleek Tesla parked inside.
 The owner could choose to leverage the speed, power, and efficiency of their Tesla and take it for a spin, or they could walk to their destination.
 While walking would produce the same result as using the Tesla, it would require extra labour and take more time.
 This lesson will teach you how to skillfully utilize the sleek Tesla sitting in your garage.

-Transition to the "Why Pandas?" section and highlight the following:
+Continue to the "Why Pandas?" slides, and highlight the following:

 * Since spreadsheets appeared in [1969 when the plant budgeting operations of AT&T first used LANPAR](http://www.renepardo.com/), through [VisiCalc in 1970](https://en.wikipedia.org/wiki/VisiCalc) to [Microsoft Excel in 1987](https://en.wikipedia.org/wiki/Microsoft_Excel), they transformed finance and quants analysis forever.